GrayFlash/carbon_footprint_estimator/env_setup.md

 ### running flask server
 * ```export FLASK_ENV=development``` To set flask server in development mode
 * ```flask run``` to start the server.

+### Blog part needs MySQL setup and hence we were not able to resolve it for a windows.